ballerina-platform/ballerina-dev-website/learn/cli-commands.md

 </tr>
 <tr>
 <td class="cCommand">doc</td>
 <td class="cDescription">Generate API documents for all public symbols of a Ballerina module or project.
+For more information, see <a href="/learn/how-to-document-ballerina-code">How to Document Ballerina Code</a>.
 </td>
 </tr>
 <tr>